Sara Driver: Film career

 Driver directed the "Bed and Boar" episode of the TV series Monsters (1990).
 Her second feature film as a director, When Pigs Fly (1993), stars Marianne Faithfull and Alfred Molina and is scored by Joe Strummer.
 The film received the Best of Festival Feature award at the 1994 Long Island Film Festival.
 When Pigs Fly premiered in competition at the Locarno Film Festival, and played a limited engagement at the Lighthouse Cinema on Suffolk Street in New York in 1996.

 Driver also wrote and directed the short documentary, The Bowery - Spring, 1994, part of Postcards from New York, an anthology program for French TV.
 Driver has producer and production credits for many films of Jim Jarmusch, as well as minor roles in three of his films.

 Driver's theater work includes the play What the Hell - Zelda Sayre (1977, writer, director); the experimental musical Jazz Passengers in Egypt (1990, director), performed at La Mama, NYC; as well as the play Stairway to Heaven (1994, director), at the Cucaracha Theatre, NYC.

-Driver was a juror at the Buenos Aires International Festival of Independent Cinema (2004) where they also did a retrospective of her films.
+Driver was a juror at the Buenos Aires International Festival of Independent Cinema (2004) where a retrospective of her films took place.
 She was also a juror at the Miami International Film Festival (2005), San Sebastián Film Festival (2006), Bahamas International Film Festival (2006), and director Emir Kusturica's Küstendorf Film and Music Festival (2010).

+Driver directed Boom for Real: The Late Teenage Years of Jean‑Michel Basquiat (2017).
+This film is put together using archival footage and interviews with those who were close to the late artist.
+It has an approval rating of 88% on Rotten Tomatoes.

+In 2021 Driver wrote and acted in a short called Stranger Than Rotterdam with Sara Driver.
+The short was awarded A Short Film Special Jury Award: Screenwriting at the 2022 Sundance Film Festival.

 Driver has been described as an "often overlooked linchpin of the downtown New York independent film scene."
 Film critic Lucy Sante describes Driver's movies as "doorways into the unknown."
 Rosenbaum wrote that Driver's films "belong to what the French call le fantastique— a conflation of fantasy with surrealism, science fiction, comics, horror, sword-and-sorcery, and the supernatural that stretches all the way from art cinema to exploitation by way of Hollywood."